 Cecelia Prewett, an FTC spokeswoman, declined to comment on the status of the agency’s review.
 Richard Broome, a Hertz spokesman, also declined to comment.

-The four largest companies -- Enterprise, Hertz, Avis Budget Group Inc. (CAR) and Dollar Thrifty -- control 80 percent of the U.S. market, according to market researcher IBISWorld.
+The four largest companies -- Enterprise, Hertz, Avis Budget Group Inc. (CAR:US) and Dollar Thrifty -- control 80 percent of the U.S. market, according to market researcher IBISWorld.

 Dollar Thrifty, based in Tulsa, Oklahoma, rose 5.4 percent to $84, and Hertz jumped 7.3 percent to $14.34 at the close in New York.
 Both were the biggest gains since the day after the acquisition was announced.